Scarabyte/SSW690-Project/docs/Assignments/SSW690-Week02-Assignment-TeamA.md

 5. Create the first draft of your Development Plan using the Dev Plan Template

 The development plan is created in [https://github.com/Scarabyte/SSW690-Project/blob/master/docs/DevelopmentPlan.md](https://github.com/Scarabyte/SSW690-Project/blob/master/docs/DevelopmentPlan.md).
-Note that as stated in the assignment text, this is still only the "first draft" of the development plan, and so may evelove over time as the needs of the project change.
+Note that as stated in the assignment text, this is still only the "first draft" of the development plan, and so may evolve over time as the needs of the project change.